xKraum/template-react-component-library/README.md

 - **Library Build Configuration**: Specifies how the TypeScript library is bundled, including entry points, output formats, and external dependencies to avoid bundling them (e.g., `peerDependencies`).
 - **DTS Plugin**: Uses `vite-plugin-dts` to automatically generate TypeScript declaration files (.d.ts).
   _**Note**: It uses the custom `tsconfig.build.json` to ensure that declaration files are generated only for the source code, excluding test files from the generated .d.ts files._
+- **CSS Inject Plugin**: Uses `vite-plugin-lib-inject-css` to inject css at the top of each file by using `import`.
+Support multi-entries build.

 ### `setupTests.ts`